Hornbeam

 Frequently asked questions

-- Is Hornbeam — 'Fastigiata' good for the Colorado Front Range?
+- Is Hornbeam good for the Colorado Front Range?

-- Yes.
-Hornbeam — 'Fastigiata' is included in the Front Range Plant Finder as a tree suited to Colorado's Front Range, rated "Recommended for Most Sites" on the 2024 Front Range Tree Recommendation List.
+- Yes, Hornbeam is a well-suited tree for Colorado's Front Range, rated "Recommended for Most Sites" on the 2024 Front Range Tree Recommendation List.

 - It matures to about 35–45 ft tall and 20–30 ft wide.